thosebeans/configra/README.md

 # configra

-Tool for managing your dotfiles, completly written in bash.
+Tool for managing your dotfiles, entirely written in bash.

 ## Installation